Employment Law Solicitors in Colchester with more than 90 years’ experience.

 What is defined as religious discrimination against an employee?

 It is important that an employer does not suppress an employee’s religious beliefs but there are situations where they can put reasonable restrictions on the employee’s expression of that belief.
-Whether the restriction is reasonable will of course depend on the relevant circumstances so an employer must tread carefully.
+Whether the restriction is a reasonable will, of course, depend on the relevant circumstances so an employer must tread carefully.